zoechenry/Stock-Recommendation-System/readme.md

-# A Stock-Recommendation Systerm
+# A Stock Selection Model
 Hello!
-This is a stock recommendation system designed to recommend the top-performing stocks to investors on WeChat Mini Program.
+This is a stock selection model designed to recommend the top-performing stocks to investors on WeChat Mini Program.

 # Overview
 For the recommendation algorithms: